pl3lee/instagram-clone/README.md

 - Post Feed: Users can view a feed of posts from users they follow, with the latest posts appearing first.
 - Like and Comment: Users can like and comment on posts, interacting with other users' content.
 - Follow/Unfollow: Users can follow and unfollow other users to see their posts in their feed.
-- Real-time Updates: Real-time chat function is implemented using Socket.io.
+- Real-time Chat: Users can engage in real-time conversations with other users using the chat feature.
 - Responsive Design: The application is built with a responsive design to ensure optimal viewing on different devices.

 ## Acknowledgement